Location of Course

 - Program supervisors: Philippe Gagnepain and Jean-Philippe Tropeano

-On www.pse-application.eu candidates can apply continuously till the final deadline, which is Friday March the 15th, 2017*.
+On www.pse-application.eu candidates can apply continuously till the final deadline, which is Monday May the 15th, 2017.
+You can start the process whenever you want, create and save your profile step by step, until the final submission.
 Each application will be reviewed by the programme supervisor(s) within 15 days afterwards.
-Once accepted, the candidate will have then 15 days to pay the total fees and therefore validate her/his participation.
+Once accepted, you will have then 15 days to pay the total fees and therefore validate your participation.
+You will then receive detailed information about the courses, workshops, and social events, as well as suggestions for accommodation.

 - Graduate degree in related discipline